ufal/corefud-scorer/README.md

 ```

 In partial matching, each key mention is represented by all its words and its head (unlike in exact matching, where heads of key mentions are ignored).
-On the other hand, the only information on response mentions the scorer keeps are the words that the mention consists of.
+On the other hand, the only information on response mentions the scorer takes into account in the partial matching strategy are the words that the mention consists of.
 Even though marking mention head index in CorefUD 1.0 format is mandatory, heads of response mentions are simply ignored during evaluation with partial matching.

 #### Head Matching